-The members of the BRC are Daniel Mangelsdorf (Chairman), Don Taylor, Barbara Gibson, and Ottmar Weiss (Independent Advisor).
-The CEO, business unit Group General Managers, Group CFO and Company Secretary attend all meetings of the BRC by invitation.
-Other Executives, senior managers and employees attend meetings as required.
+The members of the BRC are Daniel Mangelsdorf (Chairman), Barbara Gibson, Peter Housden and Ottmar Weiss (Independent Advisor), all of whom are independent Non-executive Directors of GrainCorp.
+The CEO, business unit Group General Managers, Group CFO, Group General Counsel and Company Secretary attend all meetings of the BRC by invitation.
+Other members of the Executive Team, senior managers and employees attend meetings as required.